A Print Medium For Hospitals

 Exploring Funding Models

-Funding is needed to complete all of the development work.
-Further, my conversations with various hospitals about the program has revealed that while some hospitals may be able to self-fund the program, many simply cannot.
+Funding is needed to take the feedback and design insights outlined above and develop them into a production-ready unit.
+In addition to this development work, my conversations with various hospitals about the program has revealed that while some hospitals may be able to self-fund the program, many simply are not structured to do so.
 Therefore, in order to bring this program into hospitals nation-wide and around the world, some form of outside funding will need to be secured.

-The two remaining options are to secure corporate funding through a larger corporation that has an interest in promoting patient wellbeing, or to form a partnership with an arts & healthcare non-profit whose mission aligns with the goals of the program, who would pursue grant funding and act as the fiduciary when funding is secured.
+Two remaining options are to secure corporate funding through a corporation that has an interest in promoting patient wellbeing, or to form a partnership with a non-profit whose mission aligns with the goals of the program, who would pursue grant funding and act as the fiduciary when funding is secured.

-I welcome individuals or organizations who may be able to help with funding the Healing Art Cart on a larger scale to contact me.
+I welcome individuals or organizations who may be able to help with funding the Healing Art Cart on a larger scale to contact me or make a donation using the buttons below.